 According to an analysis of 2.3 million LinkedIn profiles for The Wall Street Journal, nearly 58 percent of employees who touted stellar communication skills were hired over the course of a year, making it clear that "soft skills" are very important to landing a job.

 The good news is that most jobseekers have these skills to some degree.
 The better news is that jobseekers with weaknesses can improve their skills through training, professional development or mentoring from someone who understands these unique skills.
-However, if you get stuck while learning how to write a resume, using a resume builder (and cover letter builder too) can help get your application materials into top shape.
+However, if you get stuck while learning how to write a resume, using a resume builder can help get your application materials into top shape.

 First, do your research to understand the unique skills and characteristics that most employers seek, you can tailor your job search communication — your resume, cover letter and elevator pitch — to showcase how well your background aligns with common employer requirements.